 If you make a valid binding nomination then the Trustee must pay the death benefit according to your instructions.
 A binding nomination must be made in writing using the Binding Nomination form, and has to be updated at least every three years.

 We'll let you know when a binding nomination is about to expire, so make sure your contact details are up to date.
-You can update your details by logging in to your secure online account or calling us on 1800 222 071 from 8am to 8pm (AEST/AEDT) weekdays.
+You can update your details by calling us on 1800 222 071 from 8am to 8pm (AEST/AEDT) weekdays.